jdutant/docker-ojs/README.md

 * `main`: creates a temporary local OJS application.
 * `persistent`: creates a local persistent OJS application: database, plugins, files etc. are preserved.

-## Corrected instructions
+## Usage notes

-The original README.md is copied below, but some corrections are needed.
+The original README.md is copied below.
+Note:

 * The only version available is `versions/3_3_0-11/alpine/apache/php74`
-* When installing PHP, enter `ojs_db_journal` as the hostname of the database.
-    This should be the name of the container hosting the database.
-If in doubt, check Docker Desktop's dashboard.
-You should have a `journal` stack of containers with a database container; the latter's name is the database hostname OJS needs to connect to the database.
+* When installing OJS, the database hostname's should be `db` (the internal name of the database container in the docker-compose file) or `ojs_db_journal` (the name of the database container in the docker container stack, visible on Docker Desktop's dashboard).
 * If your machine has an ARM architecture / Apple Silicon you probably need to build a local image (see below).